COP3530/edugator-content/dynamic-programming/dynamic-programming/lesson.md

 The runtime can better be quantified through its time complexity of $O(1.618^n)$ where $n$ is the $n$-th fibonacci number.
 That is an *exponential* time complexity!
 Many of the brute force algorithms previously covered in this course covered have been polynomial.

+As mentioned, we won't be working on the fibonacci sequence in this lesson.
+However, using dynamic programming we can reduce the time complexity from $O(1.618^n)$ to $O(n)$ because we cache the sub-problems.
+That is the power of dynamic programming, it is often used to reduce the time complexity of slow solutions.

-As mentioned, we won't be solving this with dynamic programming.
-However, if you'd like to solve a similar problem, [70.
+If you'd like to solve a similar problem, [70.
 Climbing Stairs](https://leetcode.com/problems/climbing-stairs/) on LeetCode is a good question.

 ### Dynamic Programming Approaches

 Since dynamic programming involves expressing the problem as a recursive formulation, there are 2 ways to approach these problems:

-#### Top Down
+#### Top Down (Memoization)

-Top down dynamic programming is a direct result of the recursive formulation.
+Top down dynamic programming (memoization) is a direct result of the recursive formulation.
 A general outline is listed below:

 1. Begin at a problem
 2. Break it into sub-problems
 3. If sub-problem has been solved (use memoized value)
 4. Otherwise, solve sub-problem (go back to step 1) and store result in cache

-#### Bottom Up
+#### Bottom Up (Tabulation)

-A bottom up solution typically follows the outline:
+Bottom up dynamic programming (tabulation) typically follows the outline:

 1. Begin at a sub-problem (usually base case)
 2. Solve the sub-problem and store result
 3. Solve larger problem and use sub-problem result to solve

-Both approaches are commonly used and will be discussed in the next sections.
+#### Top Down vs Bottom Up

+Top down is typically more straight-forward to implement than bottom up since it is a direct implementation of the recursive formula.
+You begin at the overall problem, and solve the sub-problems necessary for the overall problem.
+However, since top down is generally recursive, the space allocated for stack space may be too much.

+Bottom up can be less efficient at times since you may iterate solve sub-problems not necessary for solving the larger problem.
+It may also be more difficult to implement because you have to figure out the order to solve the sub-problems.

 ### Dynamic Programming Problems